 Can’t get over girlfriend’s past?
-You are far from alone.
+You are far from being alone.

 I can’t get over my girlfriend’s past.
 My gf has been with a lot more people than I have.
 I’m jealous of her.
 I’m jealous that I haven’t been with as many people as her, I’m jealous that I haven’t experienced a “wide variety” of people.

 I’ve only been with two people and that includes her.
 Basically, I’m embarrassed and disappointed that I didn’t have the “college experience.”
 During my four years in college I didn’t sleep with one individual.
 And society suggests that the “norm,” is for college to be that time where you “get it out of your system.”
 You go on dates, you experience people in the bedroom, so on and so on.

 Now I’ve been dating my partner for nearly a year.
 I don’t know what the future holds.
 I’m in no position to get engaged, but what if she’s “the one?”
 I’m very much in love with her, but now I fear, that if she is the one, I haven’t lived enough, I haven’t experienced enough.

 Basically, what it boils down to is that I’m jealous she got to be with other people in college, and I didn’t, and might never get that opportunity again, because what if she is “the one?”
 What if I can’t get over my girlfriend’s past… ever?

 Thanks for writing, Ron.
 I’m going to tackle each of the issues you raise one by one.